— Current Events —

-Here’s what’s cooking: Berries, berries, berries (goumi, strawberries, and blueberries)!
-Three varieties of snow peas, six kinds of kale, collard greens, green garlic, garlic scapes, rhubarb, chard, mint, and more.
+Here’s what’s hot: Lemon and thai basil, red orach, salad burnet, chervil, parsley, and bloody sorrel are ready in the pick-your-own area.
+Also available are kale, chard, garlic scapes.
+Goumi berries, snow peas, kale, collard greens, green garlic, rhubarb, spearmint, apple mint, chocolate mint, and more .
 Ten varieties of tomatoes are in various stages of readiness.
-Edible flowers, mints, lovage, thyme, and chives.
+Edible flowers, mints, lovage, thyme, chives....

 Pickups are Thursday, 3:00–7:00pm • Friday, 11:00am–7:00pm • Saturday, 9:00am–1:00pm.
 Mushroom, coffee, and egg shares are available, and the meat share will start 6/21–6/23!

 Click here for answers to common questions about our CSA program.
 To sign up, click the button, shoot an email to email@example.com, or call the farm office at 717.871.3110.
 If you’re a full shareholder and bring in a new full shareholder, we'll give you a $100.00 discount ($50 for a half-share)!